switch2osm/switch2osm/serving-tiles/manually-building-a-tile-server-debian-11.md

 The home of "OpenStreetMap Carto" on the web is https://github.com/gravitystorm/openstreetmap-carto/ and it has it's own installation instructions at https://github.com/gravitystorm/openstreetmap-carto/blob/master/INSTALL.md , although we'll cover everything that needs to be done here.

-Here we're assuming that we're storing the stylesheet details in a directory below "src" below the home directory of the "renderaccount" user (or whichever other one you are using)
+Here we're assuming that we're storing the stylesheet details in a directory below "src" below the home directory of the whichever non-root account you are using:

     mkdir ~/src
     cd ~/src